openregister/registers-rfcs/content/rsf-spec/index.md

 A RSF list of commands is expected to conform to the following rules:

 * [Commands](#commands) are executed in order of appearance, top to bottom.
+* User entries are numbered in sequence in order of appearance starting with 1 if the register is empty, otherwise incrementing on the latest entry number found in the register.
-* Entries are numbered in sequence in order of appearance starting with 1 if the register is empty, otherwise incrementing on the latest entry number found in the register.
+* System entries are numbered in sequence in order of appearance starting with 1 if the register is empty, otherwise incrementing on the latest entry number found in the register.
 * An [`append-entry` command](#append-entry-command) must always appear after the [`add-item` command](#add-item-command) that introduces the item is referencing.